PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter12/Tutorial2/README.md

 load().then(() => console.log(data));   // Now logs the `data` object
 ```

 Return to `data.js` to complete the `load()` function.
-After loading the data, it will create the stacked dataset and set up the scales, area functions and a color function.
-We will do this in separate functions, local to the module:
+After loading the data, it creates the stacked dataset and sets up the scales, area functions and a color function.
+We do this in separate functions, local to the module:

 ```js
 export async function load(file) {